iiab/iiab/roles/maps/NAMING_CONVENTION.md

 * `date` refers to the date that the data was generated
 * `depth` refers to the zoom level range for pmtiles files, or in the case of search it refers to the type or amount of search data available.
 Depth should not be named "full-region".
 * `region` is the user-defined name of the FQR
 * `extension` is a file extension in the case of files, or nothing in the case of directories.
-(Ideally all data files are self-contained, but in the case of static search it is served as a tar.gz and saved on IIAB as a directory, at least for now)